Downsview Framework Plan

 SLA’s City Nature is a both/and approach to urbanism that weaves landscape and nature together with architecture.
 In Downsview, this approach is essential to creating a sense of place and individual identity in the sprawling site.

-“The Downsview masterplan promises a walkable urbanism full of parks and green corridors and a runway turned into a mile-long pedestrian street.
+“The Downsview framework plan promises a walkable urbanism full of parks and green corridors and a runway turned into a mile-long pedestrian street.
 It would be light on cars, great on managing stormwater, and full of Scandi-style mass timber buildings.
 The vision is hugely ambitious, highly innovative, and just as exciting.”

 — Alex Bosikovic, architecture critic, The Globe and Mail